Gabriel Paternain

 Gabriel Pedro Paternain is a Uruguayan mathematician.
-He is Professor of Mathematics in DPMMS at the University of Cambridge, and a fellow of Trinity College.
+He is Professor of Mathematics at the University of Washington, and a fellow of Trinity College, Cambridge.
+Previously he was a professor in DPMMS at the University of Cambridge.
 He obtained his Licenciatura from Universidad de la Republica in Uruguay in 1987, and his PhD from the State University of New York at Stony Brook in 1991.
 He has lectured several undergraduate and graduate courses and has gained widespread popularity due to his entertaining and informal lecturing style, which has been recognised by the university in the past for its high calibre.
-He was managing editor of the mathematical journal Mathematical Proceedings of the Cambridge Philosophical Society for the period 2006-2011.
+He was managing editor of the mathematical journal Mathematical Proceedings of the Cambridge Philosophical Society for the period 2006–2011.